anumkhanit/azure-wireshark-network-protocols/README.md

    - Open Wireshark and set the filter to show only ICMP traffic.

 3. **Ping Ubuntu VM**:
-   - Find the private IP address of your Ubuntu VM from your Azure. (ex - 10.0.0.5)
+   - Find the private IP address of your Ubuntu VM from your Azure. (e.g. - `10.0.0.5`)
    - Open Powershell or Command Line on the Windows 10 VM.
-   - Ping this Private IP address from the Windows 10 VM and watch the traffic in Wireshark. (ex - ping 10.0.0.5)
+   - Ping this Private IP address from the Windows 10 VM and watch the traffic in Wireshark. (e.g. - `ping 10.0.0.5`)

 4. **Ping a Public Website**:
-   - In the Windows 10 VM, use the command line or PowerShell to ping a public website (e.g., www.google.com).
+   - In the Windows 10 VM, use the command line or PowerShell to ping a public website (e.g., `www.google.com`).
    - Observe the traffic in Wireshark.

 5. **Continuous Ping**:
-   - Start a continuous ping from Windows 10 VM to Ubuntu VM. (ex - ping 10.0.0.5 -t)
+   - Start a continuous ping from Windows 10 VM to Ubuntu VM. (e.g. - `ping 10.0.0.5 -t`)

 6. **Manage Network Security**:
    - Go to the Network Security Group (NSG) in the network settings for your Ubuntu VM